 My editorial career has spanned a decade, with my work appearing in both print and digital media, and both as in-house staff and as a freelance contributor.
 My editorial roles have included: Lead Editor for the personal finance websites GreedyRates.ca and MoneyUnder30.com; Managing Online Editor for the Travel+Escape television network; Associate Website Editor for the pension and benefits trade magazine Benefits Canada; and Associate Editor for the law and accounting publisher CCH Canadian Limited.

 In addition to writing and editing for the above-noted publishers, my articles have appeared in Canadian and American publications such as Toronto Star, Globe & Mail, Hamilton Spectator, Afar, Taste & Travel, Eat Drink Travel, Cottage Life, Dolce Vita, Lush Luxury, The Circumference, Diabetes Dialogue, Advisor’s Edge, Bar & Beverage Business Magazine, Western Restaurant News, Western Grocer, blogTO, Toronto.com, NOW Magazine and others.
 I hold a certificate in magazine publishing from Ryerson University in Toronto, Canada.

 There is a delicate line between editorial writing and content marketing — both require creative writing skills, a sharp editing eye and a knack for storytelling, but there are subtle differences and responsibilities for a brand to consider when entering the content space.
 As someone who has worked on both sides, I understand the nuances and how traditional journalism skills fit into brand marketing.

 As a marketer and copywriter, I have worked on content campaigns for a mix of global brands, including Air Asia, the Tourism Authority of Thailand, Eurail, King Blue Condos, Scotiabank, Chrysler Canada and the National Ballet of Canada, to name a few.
 I also ghostwrite for the Great Place to Work Institute, which includes producing their advertorial pieces for Fortune magazine.
-In my previous role as the Global Marketing Manager for Urban Adventures, the world’s largest day tours operator and a division of Intrepid Travel, I have led marketing efforts for co-branded product collaborations with world-renowned publishers Lonely Planet and The New York Times.
+In my previous role as the Global Marketing Manager for Urban Adventures, the world’s largest day tours operator and a division of Intrepid Travel, I led marketing efforts for co-branded product collaborations with world-renowned publishers Lonely Planet and The New York Times.